ekr/auto-minutes/site/about.md

 and there's a link to the raw markdown so you can just cut and paste.
-You probably should double check for places where one of the AI processing steps has screwed up (e.g., "quick" for "QUIC"), but you don't have to.
-Some of these
-issues may be in the original transcript generating stage and so are hard too fix in minutes generation.
+You probably should double check for places where one of the AI processing steps has screwed up (e.g., "quick" for "QUIC").
+Some of these issues may be in the original transcript generating stage and so are hard too fix in minutes generation.